The Quadriennale di Roma is a national institution with the task of promoting contemporary Italian art.

 The archive and library can also be consulted in full online: the archive collections in their entirety and the library catalogue as part of the National Library Service.

-The Ministry for Cultural Assets and Activities, the Municipality of Rome and the Region of Lazio all play a role within the Quadriennale, which began life as a periodical exhibition in 1927 and was institutionalized in 1937.
+The Ministry of culture, the Municipality of Rome and the Region of Lazio all play a role within the Quadriennale, which began life as a periodical exhibition in 1927 and was institutionalized in 1937.